 The K-1 entrant (and any accompanying K-2 dependent children) may apply for a green card after marriage.
 This step in the immigration process requires a separate sponsorship.

 If the K-1 visa holder marries the U.S. citizen petitioner within 90 days of entry, the K-1 non-immigrant may generally adjust status to permanent resident.
 Adjusting status gives the foreign national the ability to stay in the United States permanently.
 Any K-2 children will also be able to apply for permanent residence at this stage.
 All approved applicants receive a green card.

 One of the requisite forms for family-based adjustment of status includes Form I-864, Affidavit of Support.
-Form I-864 is similar to the I-134 affidavit.
+Form I-864 is similar to the I-134 declaration.
 However, the sponsor must typically have an income or resources of at least 125 percent of the federal poverty guidelines.
 Submitting Form I-864 replaces the Form I-134 obligation.

 CitizenPath provides simple, affordable, step-by-step guidance through USCIS immigration applications.
 Individuals, attorneys and non-profits use the service on desktop or mobile device to prepare immigration forms accurately, avoiding costly delays.
 CitizenPath allows users to try the service for free and provides a 100% money-back guarantee that USCIS will approve the application or petition.
-We provide support for the K-1 Fiancé Visa Petition (Form I-129F), Nonimmigrant Affidavit of Support (Form I-134), Application to Adjust Status (Form I-485), and several other USCIS forms.
+We provide support for the K-1 Fiancé Visa Petition (Form I-129F), Declaration of Financial Support (Form I-134), Application to Adjust Status (Form I-485), and several other USCIS forms.